matthewkcheng/gitissues/README.md

 ## Usage

 When you first open the app, you will see a credentials form.
-You will need to submit an appropriate GitHub API key/Personal Access Token to log in.
+An appropriate GitHub API key/Personal Access Token will be required to log in.
 If you are unsure of how to obtain a token, please follow the link below.

 [HOW TO GET PERSONAL ACCESS TOKEN](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)